Survivorship: Late Effects After Radiation for Prostate Cancer

 - You should try to speak openly with your provider about these issues.
 For those having erectile dysfunction, medications such as sildenafil (Viagra) may be useful.
 If these medicines are not helping, you should see a urologist.
 There are other ways that you can achieve an erection, such as using an implant or pump.

-Survivors who received radiation to the groin area can experience nerve damage.
-This damage is often a result of tissue scarring in the area and compressing on the nerves or interrupting the blood supply to the muscles served by these nerves.
+Radiation to the groin area can cause damage to nerves in the area.
+This damage is often caused by scar tissue pressing on the nerves or interrupting the blood supply to the muscles served by these nerves.

 - Radiation injury to the nerves and muscles is sometimes called radiation fibrosis syndrome.
 It tends to develop in the years following treatment and slowly worsens over time.

-- Symptoms can include pain, loss of strength, decreased feeling (sensation), loss of coordination, or loss of movement or function of the muscle.
+- Symptoms can include pain, loss of strength (weakness), decreased feeling (sensation), loss of coordination, or loss of movement or function of the muscle.
 The area affected will depend on the area that was in the radiation field.

 - In rare cases, the autonomic nervous system (ANS) can be affected.
 The ANS controls things you don’t think about, such as blood pressure and bowel and bladder control.
-Symptoms of ANS dysfunction can cause lightheadedness, fainting, extreme constipation, urinary incontinence, and erectile dysfunction.
+Signs of ANS dysfunction can be lightheadedness, fainting, extreme constipation, urinary incontinence, and erectile dysfunction.

-- If you develop any of these symptoms, report them to your provider.
-Some of these concerns can be caused by other health issues, so your provider will need to determine the cause.
+- If you develop any of these issues, report them to your provider.
+Some of these concerns can be caused by other health issues, so your provider will need to figure out the cause.

-- If radiation fibrosis is determined to be the cause, you may benefit from seeing a cancer rehabilitation physician or physiatrist, and physical or occupational therapists.
-These specialists can help manage symptoms through therapy, medications and assistive devices.
+- If radiation fibrosis is the cause, you may benefit from seeing a cancer rehabilitation physician or physiatrist, and physical or occupational therapists.
+These specialists can help manage symptoms through therapy, medications, and assistive devices.